Graduate Nursing Resources & Financial Aid

 The Federal Direct Unsubsidized Loan is not based on financial need.
 Student accrues interest on the Unsubsidized loan upon disbursement while in school.
 The Federal Direct Loan maximum annual loan limit is $20,500.

 Sadler Hall Room 3101

 The Nurse Faculty Loan Program is available to assist eligible nursing students with tuition.
 For detailed information about the program, please contact email@example.com.

-Loan recipients are also required to complete four additional master’s level courses in nursing education while in the DNP program.
+Loan recipients are also required to complete six additional master’s level courses (12 credit hours) in nursing education while in the DNP program.
 These courses will add one year to the program completion date.